Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Server Admin - Processes/SSH, OpenSSH/OpenSSH - Multiple servers and multiple identities.md

      identityfile ~/.ssh/id_rsa
 ```

-Note that it is a general format, you may have to replace the serverÂ `you.server.com`Â and the user nameÂ `git`Â to whatever is expected by your remote server.
+Note that it is a general format, you may have to replace the server `you.server.com` and the user name `git` to whatever is expected by your remote server.

 EDIT:

-According to the further details you provided, here is theÂ `~/.ssh/config`Â file's content:
+According to the further details you provided, here is the `~/.ssh/config` file's content:

 ```
 host github.com